forestofarden/simple_reconciliation/readme.md

 # Reconciliation exercise

-May 16, 2019
+- May 16, 2019  Initial version
+- May 28        In house test
+- June 5        Cleanup, documentation

-Christopher W York
+Christopher W York (christopher.w.york@gmail.com)
-christopher.w.york@gmail.com

 The main function is in 'match.js'